Skip to main content

 3. Threshold

-The value that triggers the alert.
-Choose based on:
+The number that fires the alert.
+Base it on:

 • Your current baseline (alert on significant deviation)